khanonjs/khanon.js/README.md

 Khanon.js
 ---
-A typescript games engine extending Babylon.js.
+A typescript game engine extending Babylon.js.

 Currently in ALPHA stage, the BETA will be here soon!